Harmanjot12/golf-tournament/README.md

 # golf-tournament
 The Marietta Country Club has asked you to write a program to gather, then display the results of the golf tournament played at the end of March.
-The Club president Mr. Martin has asked you to write two programs. <br>
+The Club president Mr. Martin has asked you to write two programs. <br><br>
 The first program will accept as input each player''s first name, last name, and golf score and then for each player, save this data in a file named golf.txt.
-Please note, there are 16 players in the tournament so you will need to save data for 16 different players in the text file. <br>
+Please note, there are 16 players in the tournament so you will need to save data for 16 different players in the text file. <br><br>
 The second program will read the data for each player from the golf.txt file and display them with appropriate headings above the data being displayed.
-Additionally, the second program will determine and mark each player as being either over, under, or at par. <br>
+Additionally, the second program will determine and mark each player as being either over, under, or at par. <br><br>
 If the score is = Par, then display 'Made Par' <br>
 If the score is < Par, then display 'Under Par' <br>
 If the score is > Par, then display 'Over Par' <br><br>